|Hiroshi Shigeto||Last modified date：2020.07.05|

 Epilepsia.
 2008 Jun;49(6):997-1010.

-In the undergraduate teaching curriculum, I teach the neurological examination and give bedside teaching.
-I also give the lecture about epilepsy and headache.
-For the postgraduate education, I teach clinical assessment of neurology, EEG and EMG.
+In the undergraduate teaching curriculum, I give the lecture about epilepsy, sleep and electroencephalography.
+For the postgraduate education, I direct the researches based on the neurophysiology.